spyder-ide/qtpy/README.md

 |         | PySide2         | 5.13                                       | 5.12 | 5.15               | skip (no wheels available) |
 |         | PySide6         | 6.4                                        | 6.3  | 6.5                | 6.5                        |

-The mentioned extra packages for the PyQT bindins are the following:
+**Note**: The mentioned extra packages for the PyQt bindings are the following:

 * `PyQt3D` and `PyQt6-3D`
 * `PyQtChart` and `PyQt6-Charts`